PeterVanOers/mendix-docker-demoapp/Readme.txt

 The app should be available on http://localhost:8080

-I saw one thing I have to fix in the images.
-Initial creating of the logging is failing, but if you restart the app container it's working fine.
-De logging of the m2ee console is end to the log of the docker conatiner.
+De logging of the m2ee console is send to the log of the docker conatiner.

 Things to consider:
 The app is not starting by itself, you have to login into the container and start the app. (m2ee start)